 The club email address should be linked to the campus and not to an individual.
 An example would be firstname.lastname@example.org.
 A website is a great tool to recruit new members.
 The website should include information about meetings, events, and speakers.
 It also good idea to include the contact information of your club so schools and colleges of optometry and other outside organizations can contact you if needed.

 Register Your Club with ASCO

 ASCO has a database for pre-optometry clubs that is useful to all of our schools and colleges of optometry.
 This is helpful to them during the recruitment process.
-If you would like your club listed on the pre-optometry section of the ASCO website, please refer to the registration form on the main pre-optometry page.
+If you would like your club listed on the pre-optometry section of the ASCO website, please refer to the registration form here or on the main pre-optometry page.

 Hold regular meetings to discuss topics about the optometric profession and exchange advice on how to be a competitive applicant.
 Invite local optometrists to speak about the profession, in addition to representatives from the schools and colleges of optometry to speak about the application process and what life is like as an optometry student.